Wellwoman Health Check

 Heart health profile

-• HDL and LDL cholesterol: HDL (good) and LDL (bad) cholesterol are measured to assess cholesterol levels.
+• HDL and LDL cholesterol: HDL (good) and LDL (bad) cholesterol are measured to assess cholesterol levels, and their ratios.

 • Triglycerides: a measure of the actual fat in your blood.